Derwentwater

 Derwentwater from Kettlewell car park with snow covered Skiddaw in the background

-Further along the Borrowdale road you reach a turning for Grange.
-Crossing the bridge over the River Derwent there is an unclassified road that takes you across the lower slopes of Catbells along the western shore of the lake towards the village of Portinscale.
+For those travelling by car, or wanting a further walk you can continue along the Borrowdale road from Lodore Falls Hotel until you reach a turning for Grange.
+Crossing the bridge over the River Derwent there takes you to an unclassified road that passes along the lower slopes of Catbells on the western shore of the lake towards the village of Portinscale.
 This road has narrow sections with passing places but there are places where you can park the car for an elevated view across Derwentwater towards Skiddaw.

 Derwentwater from Catbells on the unclassified road between Grange and Portinscale